Disclaimer & Safety

 Undiluted essential oils

 Never use essential oils on children under 3.
-Their underdeveloped and fragile organs cannot excrete the oils properly or process their metabolites efficiently.
+Their underdeveloped and vulnerable organs cannot properly eliminate the oils or efficiently process their metabolites.

 Pregnancy

-If you are pregnant, you should seek advice from a doctor, midwife or aromatherapist before using essential oils.
+If you are pregnant, consult a doctor, midwife, or aromatherapist before using essential oils.

-Much of this misinformation is based on the internal use of the plant in herbal preparations, and this is certainly not the same as the external use of a diluted essential oil in massage.
-Most essential oil experts state that many of the contraindicated essential oils are used as additives in food and therefore can hardly be considered dangerous.
+Much of this misinformation is based on the internal use of the plant in herbal preparations, which is definitely not the same as the external use of a diluted essential oil in massage.
+Most essential oil experts state that many of the contraindicated essential oils are used as additives in food products and therefore can hardly be considered dangerous.

 If you have a history of miscarriage, do not use essential oils at any time during your pregnancy.